-The Molalla River School District provides the Molalla community with kindergarten through twelfth grade.
-In 2007, the District had nine schools, eight of which are open and one is closed.
-Six of the district schools are located within the City Limits and two are located outside the UGB in the County.
+The Molalla River School District provides the Molalla community with kindergarten through twelfth grade with school facilities located both inside and outside the city's UGB. .
 The following coordination policies commit the City to working with District 21 in planning for community growth:

-- 81. The City and the District 21 School District Board shall coordinate regarding planned urban development and the location and service needs of District schools. - 82.
-The City shall work with District 21 to ensure that adequate future school sites are available within the 50 year Urban Reserve Area (URA) or 20 year Urban Growth Boundary (UGB), depending on the timing of planned facilities. - 83.
-Schools serving students living within the Molalla UGB should be located within the urban growth boundary. - 84.
-Sites for future schools should be acquired well in advance of need within the designated Urban Reserve Area or within the UGB. - 85.
-Future schools should be located to provide reasonable access to the student population served as recommended in Policies 86-88 below. - 86.
-Elementary Schools: - 86.1.
-Should be located near the center of existing or future residential neighborhoods within safe and reasonable walking distance of as many students as possible.

-- 86.2.
-Whenever possible, be on residential streets which provide sufficient access for buses and other necessary traffic but have a minimum of non school-related vehicle activity. - 87.
-Middle Schools: - 87.1.
-Should have adequate, safe and direct access from the principle street network. - 87.2.
-Should be in locations central to the population served. - 87.3.
-Should be designed, sited and constructed to encourage the use of walkways, bikeways and public transit. - 88.
+- 75. The City and the District 21 School District Board shall coordinate regarding planned urban development and the location and service needs of District schools. - 76.
+The City shall coordinate with District 21 to ensure that adequate future school sites are available within the Urban Growth Boundary (UGB), depending on the timing of planned facilities, as necessary. - 77.
+Future schools should be located to provide reasonable access to the student population served as recommended in Policies 78-80 below. - 78.
+Elementary Schools: - 78.1.
+Should be located near the center of existing or future residential neighborhoods within safe and reasonable walking distance of as many students as possible. - 78.2.
+Whenever possible, be on residential streets which provide sufficient access for buses and other necessary traffic but have a minimum of non school-related vehicle activity. - 79.
+Middle and High Schools: - 79.1.
+Should have adequate, safe and direct access from the principle street network. - 79.2.
+Should be in locations central to the population served. - 79.3.
+Should be designed, sited and constructed to encourage the use of walkways, bikeways and public transit. - 80.
 Developers shall coordinate with District 21 through the master planning process, to ensure that an adequate level of school facilities are provided to support residential development, as land is annexed to the City.